-We have audited the financial statements of International Fund for Animal Welfare IFAW in Action (the 'company') for the year ended 30 June 2019 which comprise the statement of income and retained earnings, the statement of financial position and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of International Fund for Animal Welfare IFAW In Action (the 'company') for the year ended 30 June 2022 which comprise the Statement of income and retained earnings, Statement of financial position and notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).